Youssef Mokhtari

 Youssef Mokhtari (يوسف المختاري; born 5 March 1979) is a Moroccan former professional footballer who played as a midfielder.

 Career

-Mokhtari had previous spells at SSV Jahn Regensburg, Wacker Burghausen, Energie Cottbus, 1.
-FC Köln, MSV Duisburg, Al-Rayyan and FC Metz.
-On 14 October 2008, he moved to German 2.
-Bundesliga team FSV Frankfurt and left after just one year later to sign with SpVgg Greuther Fürth.
+Mokhtari had previous spells at Jahn Regensburg, Wacker Burghausen, Energie Cottbus, 1.
+FC Köln, MSV Duisburg, Al-Rayyan and Metz.
+On 14 October 2008, he moved to 2.
+Bundesliga team FSV Frankfurt and left after just one year later to sign with Greuther Fürth.
 On 27 January 2010, Mokhtari left Fürth, dissolving his contract by mutual consent.
-After being released by Greuther Fürth, Mokhtari signed later on the same day a contract running half a year with FC Metz.
-On 20 June 2014, he agreed to a two-year deal with Luxembourg champion F91 Dudelange after spending three years playing for German 3.
-Liga side SV Wacker Burghausen.
+After being released by Greuther Fürth, Mokhtari signed later on the same day a contract running half a year with Metz.
+On 20 June 2014, he agreed to a two-year deal with Luxembourg champion F91 Dudelange after spending three years playing for 3.
+Liga side Wacker Burghausen.